cissieAB/pinn-heat-equation/docs/prof_res.md

 # The Roofline Analysis of the PINN-Heat Equation

-This doc studies how to use [Nsight Compute CLI](https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html) (ncu) to study the performance of the PINN-heat equation solution.
+This doc describes how to use [Nsight Compute CLI](https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html) (ncu) to study the performance of the PINN-heat equation solution.

 ## Problem description